trungnghia112/angular-cli-seed-firebase/README.md

 * Web App Manifest that allows you to add to your phone's home screen.
 * Loading CSS Asynchronously

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server